DhruvLamba/CFT-Website/README.md

-# CSA-QUIZ
+CFT Website
-This is a registration and quiz protal made in html css javascript php and mysql database
+This is a registration and quiz portal made in html css javascript php and mysql database